South Korean opposition leader is stabbed in the neck. Police say attacker approached for autograph

 President Yoon Suk Yeol expressed deep concern about Lee’s health and ordered authorities to investigate the attack, saying such violence would not be tolerated, according to Yoon’s office.

-Lee lost the 2022 presidential election to Yoon by 0.7 percentage point, the narrowest margin recorded in a South Korean presidential election.
+Lee lost the 2022 presidential election to Yoon by 0.7 percentage points, the narrowest margin recorded in a South Korean presidential election.

 Recent public surveys indicated Lee and his main conservative rival Han Dong-hoon, a former justice minister, are the two early favorites to succeed Yoon as president when his single five-year term ends in 2027.